csc7/PP5_CI_GDEC/README.md

 If opening the project with Gitpod from GitHub (top right green button), please run the following command as new workspaces need to have their dependencies: pip3 install -r requirements.txt

-Please keep in mind that the interaction with the database and corresponding display of data is slow, it might take several seconds until the data is display on tables and/or Google Charts.
+Please keep in mind that the interaction with the database and corresponding display of data is slow, it might take several seconds until the data is displayed.

 <br><br>
 ## [Back to Index](#index)